lizc07/sciDV/README.md

 ##### 1. See `0.install.R` to install dependencies.
 ##### 2. Modify `global.R`, and make sure the `org` is appropriate.
 ##### 3. Build a customized `Rdata` file for sciDV, which should meet the following requirements.
->*Saved Rdata file should include the following datasets* *Notice: Variable names should not be changed*
+>*Saved Rdata file should include the following variables* *Notice: Variable names should not be changed*

 - **`data_expr`**